weechat/weechat/UPGRADING.md

 # WeeChat Upgrade guidelines

 These upgrade guidelines only contain instructions for version upgrades which require manual actions.\
+If a version is not listed here, that means no particular action is required for this version.

-When upgrading from version X to Y, please read and apply all instructions from version X+1 to version Y (included).
+When upgrading from version X to Y, please read and apply all instructions from version X+1 to version Y (both included).

 For a list of all changes in each version, please see [CHANGELOG.md](CHANGELOG.md).